Thetford Porta Potti 365 Portable Toilet

 The ABS body uses vertical side panel support and internal ribs, rated to about 400 lb.
 A tall, comfortable folding bag toilet that is more pleasant to sit on than most budget potties, though the folding mechanism and lid are its weak points.
 It scores 82 out of 100.

-The taller seat and contoured shape made it far more comfortable than the low potties I have used.
+The taller seat and contoured shape made it far more comfortable than the low potties we have used.
 The lid would not stay put reliably, which got annoying.

 Read our full Hapoon XL Portable Folding Camping Toilet review →